 "What the redevelopment of small living spaces, rationalization of volumes up to the aesthetics of detail - explains Margaria - is a well-established trend in large cosmopolitan cities, and is also growing in Milan.
 The common denominators in all facets of this phenomenon is the need to build less to give new life to existing spaces and the realization that the luxury, comfort and sophistication can coexist with small volumes.
 Furnish in detail, following a studied path with those who will live the environment, is the aspect that makes this approach so much required. "

 Indicated among the first and most original interpreters of "Prêt-à-habiter"Martina Margaria brings together in his business skills acquired abroad, in the nautical world and in that of luxury.
 The latter sector has enabled it to recognize and use the "added value" that the small objects or the finish may acquire, while the experience in the marine industry taught her to revolutionize spaces pursuing functionality.

 The apartment in Città Studi

-This studio is located in an area rapidly changing thanks to allied university.
-Milan is an area with eclectic fabric that blends well the ancient with the contemporary new construction.
-A purely residential area that still retains elegant period buildings, the sober sophistication, like the one in question: a stable years' 20 embellished in its internal common areas in marble Palladian decorated.
-The apartment is compact but bright, thanks to two large windows that overlook the courtyard planted and which is the backbone of the project.
-The renovation has rethought the spaces used as an art gallery to return decent housing, while retaining some elements, such as the loft (home of the bed).
-To give spaciousness to a really small room were chosen furnishing colors able to spread with soft light, natural or artificial, and accessories can reflect it in glass and steel.
+This studio is located in a rapidly evolving area thanks to the university sector.
+It is a Milanese area with an eclectic fabric, which blends the old with the contemporary of new buildings.
+A still purely residential area that preserves elegant period buildings, with sober refinement, like the one in question: a 20s building embellished in its internal common areas with decorated Palladian marble.
+The apartment is compact but bright, thanks above all to two large windows that overlook the planted courtyard and which represent the fulcrum of the project.
+The renovation work has rethought the spaces used as an art gallery to restore living dignity while maintaining some elements, such as the mezzanine (where the bed is located).
+To give space to an actually small room, furniture colors have been chosen that are capable of softly diffusing light, natural or artificial, and accessories capable of reflecting it in glass and steel.